 Citicoline is a nutrient commonly sold as a brain supplement to improve overall mental performance.

 But it does much more than that.

-Citicoline can boost the levels of important neurotransmitters, increase energy available to the brain, and protect it from foreign substances.
+Citicoline can boost levels of important neurotransmitters, increase energy available to the brain, and protect it from foreign substances.

 What Is Citicoline?

-Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for your brain.
+Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for the brain.

-It’s found in very few foods, particularly ones not often found in the Western diet, mainly liver and brain.
+It’s found in very few foods and the best sources are foods not often served in the Western diet, mainly liver and brain.